mateusfg7/mateusf.com/_posts/self-hosted-softwares.md

 [**Porteiner**](https://www.portainer.io/): _Portainer is a universal container management tool.
 It works with Kubernetes, Docker, Docker Swarm and Azure ACI.
 It allows you to manage containers without needing to know platform-specific code._

 [**Kubernets**](https://kubernetes.io/): _Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications._

+# Conclusion

+Help me with this list!

+If you know more softwares, make a contribution to the list at https://github.com/mateusfg7/mfg-b/blob/main/_posts/self-hosted-softwares.md

 # referencies